Emmanuel Nwude: How he pulled off the $242 Million Nigerian airport scam

 Share post:

-In the late 1990s, a brazen fraudster named Emmanuel Nwude pulled off one of historyโ€™s most outrageous consโ€”selling a fictional airport to a gullible Brazilian bank director for a staggering $242 million.
-Known as the โ€œNigerian airport scam,โ€ this audacious scheme stunned the banking world and still stands as one of the most infamous cases of advance fee fraud.
+In the late 1990s, Emmanuel Nwude pulled off one of history’s most outrageous cons—selling a completely fictional airport to a gullible Brazilian bank director for a staggering $242 million.
+This bold scheme, known as the “Nigerian airport scam,” shocked the global banking community and remains one of the most infamous cases of advance fee fraud ever recorded.

-The Nigerian Airport Scam
+The Nigerian Airport Scam: Emmanuel Nwude’s Bold Fraud

 Emmanuel Nwude and his official wanted poster